SlipknotTN/pytorch_carracing_rl/README.md

 # README

-This is an implementation of Q-Learning to solve this Open AI gym environment https://gym.openai.com/envs/CarRacing-v0/ using PyTorch.
+This repository includes an implementation of Q-Learning and policy gradient to solve this Open AI gym environment https://gym.openai.com/envs/CarRacing-v0/ using PyTorch.

 More details in the source file: https://github.com/openai/gym/blob/master/gym/envs/box2d/car_racing.py

-### Requirements
+## Requirements

 Tested with:
 - Ubuntu 18.04